Allocating the application

-In addition to processing sheets, councils use a range of other effective mechanisms to help them meet the statutory time frames for consent processing.
 The extent of the system required will depend on the number of consents processed and the number of officers involved in processing them.
 Some councils use the following methods to ensure milestones are met:

 - tracking consents on a whiteboard or wall chart (located in a visible position)

 - computer generated reminders

 - weekly print-outs of when reports/decisions are due and status of consent applications

 - regular team or one-on-one manager/staff meetings to discuss progress on consent applications and workloads.